dreamcatcher-tech/network/Inbox/2024-02-26 1126 simplest front end possible.md

 If the api is data oriented, switching the UI should be easy later, but building a new UI now is unnecessary delay.

 The API and front end should be separate projects anyway.

+Cannot make a frontend without storybook or similar.

+The UI is independent from the api, so we should build up the api first, get that functional, so we have something solid to stand on.

+So build a UI using vite, as a separate project.

+At some point later, switch to tailwindcss or similar.